Estimated reading time: 5 minutes

 The problems started when the line of credit was first set up and has compounded since then:

 - It took three visits to get the student line of credit set up (we thought) with the local branch.
-Once the application forms were set up, the first application for the account was declined because the young lady at the local branch was unaware of how to do the application.
-It was declined because the application asked for the entire value of the loan (for all four years of the school).
+Once the application forms were set up, the first application for the account was declined.
+The young lady at the local branch did not know how to do the application.
+They said No. This happened because the application asked for the entire value of the loan.
+It covered all four years of the school.
 There had to be a reapplication to get the loan set up.

 - The Student Line of Credit was actually set up as a standard unsecured line of credit.
 This caused the National Bank head office to call.
 They called more than once, and were somewhat irate.
 They asked why the minimum payments weren’t being made to the account.
 It then took an hour of explanation and investigation.
 Finally, someone figured out that the account had been set up incorrectly (by the local branch).
 The only way it could be fixed was by the local branch.
 They failed (more than once) to remedy this issue.
 The account should have been set up so that the interest payments accrued.
 The account would then ask for payments after the term was complete.